Danny Orlis series: About the series

 "In the earlier stories in the series Danny himself is central, growing up amid the complications arising out of school life, sporting events, outdoor dangers and other equally interesting settings and happenings.
 In the later books, Danny as an adult influences other young people in exciting lifelike situations.
 Together with his wife, Kay, they offer wise counsel and a meaningful example to young people who face choices of lasting consequence."

-The series consists of over fifty titles.
+The series consists of over seventy titles.
 Two other key publishing companies who published the books are Tyndale Publishers and Back to the Bible Publications.

 Moody Press

 Palmer's works published by Moody Press include: